The WGC Invitational was one of for World Golf Championship events co-sanctioned by both the PGA Tour and the European Tour.

-The World Golf Championships-FedEx St Jude Invitational was newly named in 2019, replacing the WGC-Bridgestone Invitational.
+This had been newly named as the WGC-FedEx St. Jude Invitational in 2019, replacing the WGC-Bridgestone Invitational.
 It was a little more complicated than that however.
-Effectively, this is a promotion of the now defunct FedEx St Jude Classic to a World Gold Championship event.
+Effectively, this was a promotion of the now defunct FedEx St. Jude Classic to a World Gold Championship event.

-The tournament is played at the TPC Southwind in Memphis, Tennessee, and is named after the St. Jude’s Children’s Research Hospital located in the same city.
-Since 1970 the hospital has been the benefactor of the St. Jude Classic’s charitable fundraising efforts, a relationship which has continued with the new tournament.
+The tournament was played at the TPC Southwind in Memphis, Tennessee, and was named after the St. Jude’s Children’s Research Hospital located in the same city.
+Since 1970 the hospital had been the benefactor of the St. Jude Classic’s charitable fundraising efforts, a relationship which had continued with the new tournament.
+The St. Jude name has since transferred to the FedEx St. Jude Championship, which is now played at TPC Southwind, the previous host of this event.

 |TPC Southwind||Memphis, Tennessee||7,244 Yards||$10,500,000|